zaiisao/Documentation/en/Voice/mac_audio.md

 <img alt="../_images/mac_video_8.jpg" src="https://web-cdn.agora.io/docs-files/en/mac_video_8.jpg" />

 ## Next Steps
-You have now finished setting up the macOS environment and can start a call/live broadcast with the following steps:
+You have now set up the macOS environment and can start a call/live broadcast with the following steps:
 * Initialize the SDK
 * Join a Channel
 * Publish and Subscrbe to Streams